6 Health Lessons We Can Learn From Sharks

 The social nature of sharks varies from completely solitary to forming schools with other sharks.
 For instance, Hammerhead sharks form schools around islands during mating season.
 Even as vicious predators, sharks show that having a social network can be beneficial.

 The same goes for humans.
-Having social support important for mental health, stress relief, physical health and illness prevention.
+Having social support is important for mental health, stress relief, physical health and illness prevention.
 So don’t be a lone shark, go out and find your school.

 Cavity-proof your teeth